charbelnehme/case-study/README.md

 #### What solution does this company offer that their competitors do not or cannot offer? ####

-AFIA and Australia’s leading online small business lenders have come together to release a Code of best practice lending principles.
+AFIA and Australia’s leading online small business lenders (including Moula) have come together to release a Code of best practice lending principles.
 The [AFIA Code](https://afia.asn.au/AFIA-Online-Small-Business-Lenders-Code-of-Lending-Practice "AFIA Code") has been developed with support from the Australian Small Business and Family Enterprise Ombudsman, theBankDoctor.org and FinTech Australia.

 The AFIA Members having a Code-compliant online small business loan product are:
 * [Moula](https://moula.com.au "Moula")